Licensed Premises Gaming licences cease operation from 1 July 2023. To

 For further information about the LPG Licence application process or the Community Interest Test, contact the Liquor and Gaming Branch.

-Application requirements - new and renewal
+Application requirements - renewal

 If your current LPG licence is due to expire and you wish to renew the licence you MUST complete the appropriate application form and return it to the Liquor and Gaming Branch prior to the expiry date.
+Liquor and Gaming will contact you directly to coordinate your renewal.

 - your application is incomplete and we need to follow up with you;